-While each of these factors represents a negative outcome in comparison to the Company's original goals and expectations for 2023, the impacts overall were deemed to be less significant than the positive factors noted above due to the facts that (i) the overall markets for new investments in the lower middle market and private loan investment strategies were determined to be down in 2023 more significantly than the Company's shortfalls in each investment strategy relative to the Company's expectations, (ii) the realized losses were primary related to investments in portfolio companies that experienced underperformance in prior years and on which the actual fair value impact of such underperformance and the resulting negative impacts to the Company's net income had been incurred and recognized in prior years, resulting in minimal impact in 2023 relative to the total amount of realized losses and in comparison to the size of the Company's overall investment portfolio and net investment income results for the year and (iii) non-accruals did not represent a significant percentage of the Company's total investment portfolio.
+While each of these factors represents a negative outcome in comparison to the Company's original goals and expectations for 2024, the impacts overall were deemed to be less significant than the positive factors noted above due to the facts that (i) the realized losses were primary related to investments in portfolio companies that experienced underperformance in prior years and on which a meaningful portion of the actual fair value impact of such underperformance and the resulting negative impacts to the Company's net income had been incurred and recognized in prior years, resulting in limited impact in 2024 relative to the total amount of realized losses and in comparison to the size of the Company's overall investment portfolio and net income results for the year, (ii) investments on non-accrual status did not represent a significant percentage of the Company's total investment portfolio, (iii) non-cash investment income did not represent a significant percentage of the Company's total investment income and (iv) the overall market for new investments in the lower middle market investment strategy was determined to be down in 2024 more significantly than the Company's shortfall in this investment strategy relative to the Company's expectations.

 The Compensation Committee did not weight these achievements or the positive and negative factors and used discretion in determining the cash bonus amount allocated to each executive.
-In summary, the performance of the NEO group and management team overall was consistently at a high level in 2023 resulting in excellent financial results and operating performance.
+In summary, the performance of the NEO group and management team overall was consistently at a high level in 2024 resulting in excellent financial results and operating performance.

-The amount of cash bonus paid to each NEO for 2023 is presented under the caption entitled "Compensation of Executive Officers - Summary Compensation Table."
-The Committee believes that these cash bonus awards are individually appropriate based on 2023 performance.
+The amount of cash bonus paid to each NEO for 2024 is presented under the caption entitled 'Compensation of Executive Officers - Summary Compensation Table."
+The Committee believes that these cash bonus awards are individually appropriate based on 2024 performance.
 Such cash bonuses comprise a key component of the Company's overall compensation program.